rgbkrk/ansible-zwift/readme.md

 This is a work in progress.

+Quick instructions:

+* Source a rax environment (e.g. novarc)
+* Install the ipaddr python package `pip install ipaddr`
-Quick instructions: source a rax environment, then run the provision.yml playbook:
+* Run the provision.yml playbook:

     ansible-playbook provision.yml -e rax_keypair=NameOfYourKeyPair